-With barbecue season just underway and the Fourth of July around the corner, I’m doing most of our cooking on the grill.
+With barbecue season just underway and Memorial Day just around the corner, I’m doing most of our cooking on the grill.
 It’s still cool enough in the evenings to enjoy the weather and a drink with J. while dinner cooks, so a recipe has to be pretty good these days to get me to come inside and turn on the oven.
 This is one of those recipes.

 I had purchased freshly made hamburger buns from a local bakery before, but I had never made my own.
 It seemed kind of impossible to get the light, airy texture of the hamburger buns we buy at the grocery store, and in truth, these are denser, and they taste more like – well – homemade bread.